AbeNaws/kindle-fire-android-root-guide/README.md

 # Root and Install Android 6 on 1st Edition Kindle Fire

+Necessary files can be found [here](https://mega.nz/file/aj5liKIZ#IevpELxYBhVIS3LpPPRirmnMTQC-lIfUO8EFcMGAT7I) or [here](https://archive.org/details/kindleRaA)
+(If neither of the links work message me so I can fix them)

 1. What you need:
 	- First Edition Kindle Fire (2011 model)
 	- Micro USB cable (Data, not just power!)